Scottish Golf Tour

 Breakfast is served as the train travels south-east to Aberdeen.

-Disembark in Keith to play the championship course at Trump International Golf Club.
+Disembark in Keith to play at Kingsbarns Golf Links.

 All guests rejoin the train in Aberdeen before travelling south, through Montrose and Arbroath, to Dundee for overnight stabling.